 K-h! ⟦ǂã̙⟧

-Exhibited at Caves Gallery for NGV Design Week, 2024
+Caves Gallery / National Gallery of Victoria (NGV) Design Week, 2024

-From the age of one week to four months, vocal sounds of a baby have been recorded.
-The pitches and rhythms of these sounds have then been translated into Western music notation.
-Subsequently, this notation has been translated into a visual music code and embedded into a series of beadings.
+From the age of one week to four months, the vocal sounds of a baby were recorded.
+The pitches and rhythms of these sounds were then translated into Western music notation.
+This notation was subsequently converted into a visual music code and embedded into a series of beaded works.

-In this process, the wetness, bubbliness and fleshiness of the baby’s sounds have been lost; the voice has been separated from the body.
-This attempt to categorise the baby’s untranslatable sounds has omitted an element of her uniqueness.
-However, through analysing the coded sounds, repetitions and patterns have emerged, creating understandings that otherwise may have been missed in the moment.
+In this process, the wetness, bubbliness, and fleshiness of the baby’s sounds were lost; the voice was separated from the body.
+This attempt to categorise the baby’s untranslatable sounds omitted an element of her uniqueness.
+However, by analysing the coded sounds, repetitions and patterns emerged, revealing insights that might have gone unnoticed at the time.

 Photos by Tasha Tylee.